RobOrd/Development-Docs/design pattens.md

 IoC --> SL[Service Locator]
 IoC --> DI[Dependency Injection]
 ```

+#### Important
+If you thought of DI as a Service Locator (that is, a general-purpose factory), then this is something you need to unlearn.
+DI is the opposite of a Service Locator; it’s a way to structure code so that you never have to imperatively ask for Dependencies.
+Rather, you require consumers to supply them.

 **Martin Fowler**
 > The current rush of lightweight containers all have a common underlying pattern to how they do service assembly - the dependency injector pattern.
 Dependency Injection is a useful alternative to Service Locator.
 When building application classes the two are roughly equivalent, but I think Service Locator has a slight edge due to its more straightforward behavior.
 However if you are building classes to be used in multiple applications then Dependency Injection is a better choice.